Landslide Hazards, Risks, and Disasters

 - Provides an interdisciplinary perspective on the geological, seismological, physical, environmental and social impacts of landslides

-- Discusses steps for prevention and response to landslide hazards and problem soils
+- Discusses steps for planning for and responding to landslide hazards, risks and disasters

 Geologists, geophysicists, seismologists, sedimentologists, geomorphologists, volcanologists, oceanographers, climatologists, environmental scientists, and hazard and risk scientists.
 Engineers, infrastructure planners, hazard analysts, risk managers, urban planners

 5. Volcanic debris avalanches

 6. Peat landslides

 11. Remote sensing of landslide motion with emphasis on satellite multi-temporal interferometry

 12. Small landslides e frequent, costly and manageable

 14. Landslides in a changing climate